This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 10. Omega-3 Fatty Acids

 Omega-3 fatty acids are a type of polyunsaturated fat that are considered an essential fatty acid.
-This means that, unlike other types of fatty acids, your body can’t synthesize omega-3 fatty acids and needs to obtain them from food.
+This means that, unlike other types of fatty acids, your body can’t synthesize omega-3 fats and needs to obtain them from food.

 Varieties of fatty fish, such as salmon, mackerel and sardines, are the best source of omega-3 fatty acids.
-These contain the active forms of omega-3 fatty acids that can be easily used by the body.
+These contain the active forms of omega-3 fats that can be easily used by the body.

-Some plant foods, such as chia seeds, flax and walnuts, also contain omega-3 fatty acids.
+Some plant foods, such as chia seeds, flax and walnuts, also contain omega-3s.
 However, they contain a form of omega-3 fatty acid that is converted only in small amounts to the more active forms.
-(12)

 You should include one to two servings of fish in your diet each week to help meet your omega-3 fatty acid needs.
-Otherwise, consider taking a fish oil or algae supplement to get some omega-3 fatty acids into your day.
+Otherwise, consider taking a fish oil or algae supplement to get some omega-3s into your day.

 11. Vitamin D